 As it is an immediate legal exchange of contracts at the end of the auction, it is essential that you read all the legal documentation, to fully understand the terms of your purchase and any costs that may be payable in addition to the purchase price.
 By bidding on any auction lot, you are deemed to have read all the common auction conditions, important information, special conditions of sale and the full legal pack .
 These are all available to view free of charge on our website and we strongly recommend that you ask a solicitor to read them on your behalf in advance of the auction.
-They are also available to view in the auction room, if you haven’t been able to inspect them before the day.

-Some vendors will consider pre-auction offers.
-Please contact our team to check for each property you are interested in.
-All offers must be made in writing by emailing email@example.com.
+Some vendors will consider pre-auction offers, and all offers must be made in writing by emailing email@example.com.
 However, you must view the property and read the legal pack before making an offer, and any offers must be in excess of the guide price in order to be considered.
-If your offer is accepted, it will be subject to the usual auction terms and conditions.
-You will need to visit our Birmingham office to pay your 10% deposit, administration fee and sign the contract.
-If you can’t attend our offices, please speak to a member of staff who will work with you to arrange alternative options.
+If your offer is accepted, it will be subject to the usual auction terms and conditions – you will need to pay your 10% deposit, administration fee and sign the contract in advance of the auction date.

 Check for updates

 We prepare an addendum in advance of the auction, detailing any changes since the catalogue has been produced.
 It also includes details of any properties that have been sold prior or withdrawn and won’t be offered.
-The latest version is always available on our website, and we strongly advise that you check it in advance of travelling to the auction or bidding on any property.
-Any updates to the online auction lots will be made direct to the property details).
+The latest version is always available on the properties page of our website or please refer to the individual property details for any updates (please note that any updates for online auctions won’t feature on the addendum and will be made direct to the property details).
 We strongly advise that you check in advance of bidding on any property.

 Deposit and buyer’s fee

 Please note that if you fail to complete within the completion period you will be in breach of contract, you will lose your deposit and administration fee and be at risk of being sued by the vendor.

 Collect the keys

-We usually hold keys for most vacant properties.
-We will arrange to release them to you as soon as we’ve had confirmation from the vendor’s solicitor that they have received the funds and completed the sale.
-All keys must be collected from our Birmingham office, for which we require advance notice of when you wish to collect these.
-This will ensure that we have received authorisation to release them.
-If we don’t hold the keys, we will advise you of the arrangements for gaining access.
+We usually hold keys for most vacant properties and we will arrange to release them to you as soon as we’ve had confirmation from the vendor’s solicitor that they have received the funds and completed the sale.